hugo-fixit/docs/content/en/documentation/content-management/introduction/index.md

 {{< version 0.2.12 >}}

-Set `type: friends` in the front matter and create data file named `friends.yml` in the `yourSite/data/` directory, whose content format is as follows:
+Set `layout: friends` in the front matter and create data file named `friends.yml` in the `yourSite/data/` directory, whose content format is as follows:

 ```yml
 # Friend/Site info of one